Have you ever wondered why your camera can’t photograph the moon in a single shot? The answer lies in depth of focus.

 The depth of field is the distance between the nearest and farthest objects in a scene which appear acceptably sharp in an image.
 Trying to determine the distance of your deep of field can be tricky.
 Fortunately, there are a few methods that can help you achieve that perfect depth of field for your photos.

-The easiest method to calculating your depth of field involves using the small aperture setting on your camera.
+The easiest method to calculate your depth of field involves using the small aperture setting on your camera.
 Most DSLRs have a selection ranging from f/5.6 to f/11, so try starting with these settings and changing them if needed.

 After you’ve chosen an aperture, take a picture of an object about 25 feet away from you.
 If the photo looks sharp from the foreground to the background, then you’re good to go.
 But what if your photo isn’t as sharp as you’d like it to be?
 In that case, you want to increase the distance between your foreground and background objects until they appear properly in focus.

 Here’s a handy trick: take a clearly focused photo at one focal length (for example, at 35mm).
 Then get closer or move farther away and take another photo at 35mm.
-You’ll see that although the foreground object is now out of focus, everything else is in focus (and vice versa
+You’ll see that although the foreground object is now out of focus, everything else is in focus (and vice versa).

 Importance Of Depth Of Focus